snl-dakota/dakota/docs/user/usingdakotagui/chartreuse/ChartreuseSandbox.rst

 --------------------------------------

 While viewing a Dakota variables block in the :ref:`Dakota Visual Editor <gui-visual-editor-main>`, you can select one or more variables to enable the "Auto-Visualize Variable" button.
-The variables selected must belong to an :ref:`uncertain variable category <topic-variable_type>`.
+The variables selected must belong to an :ref:`uncertain variable category <variables:uncertain>`.
 Selecting this button will immediately visualize the **probability density function** for each variable in the Sandbox.

 .. image:: img/Plotting_Sandbox_2.png